 PPL Electric Utilities is a member of the PJM Interconnection, which oversees and operates the transmission system and the movement of wholesale power in all or part of 13 states and the District of Columbia.
 We need to keep our network strong, not only for our own customers, but also to fulfill our obligations to the larger regional grid.

-We’re on track to invest about $5 billion over the next five years to make our already strong reliability record even better.
+We continue to invest in our network to make our already strong reliability record even better.
 Examples of our reliability improvements include:

 - Replacement of aging system equipment

 - Rebuilding existing lines with stronger poles and wires